Few things in life are constant: death, taxes, and strangers asking “So what do you do?” within a minute of a handshake.

-To help keep your product on the right path, I’ve assembled a list of 5 UX principles I use to guide my design process.
+To help keep your product on the right path, I’ve assembled a list of five UX principles I use to guide my design process.
 Understanding how and why to make UX decisions goes a long way in explaining things to others on the team, which goes an even longer way in getting said UX decisions into the final product.

-Good design is easy to digest—the brain shouldn’t have to expend a ton of energy to figure out what the heck it’s looking at.
+Good design is easy to digest: the brain shouldn’t have to expend a ton of energy to figure out what the heck it’s looking at.
 With any luck, people will just “get it” without needing a six-section explanation.